 The car carrying Lyon members had most of the left side window broken.
 Photo: L'Equipe

-Grosso was a member of the 2006 World Cup-winning Italy squad.
+Grosso was part of the Italy team that won the 2006 World Cup.
 He was appointed just a month ago, replacing former France and Man Utd international Laurent Blanc.
-However, Lyon's form has not improved, with just one point from four games since then.
+However, Lyon's form has not improved, picking up just one point from four games since then.
 Marseille have won three games this season and are ninth.
-There is a fierce rivalry between the two clubs, dating back to 1945.
+There is a great rivalry between the two teams, dating back to 1945.

 Ha Do